-The Company's other financial liabilities include Accrued expenses, subscription payable and other payables.
+The Company's other financial liabilities includes Accrued Expenses, subscription payable and other payables.
 Accrued expenses and other payables includes deposits received from MPIC in consideration from the Cooperation Agreement.
-(See Note 9)
+(See Note 10)

 4.2 Investment in Associate

 Significant influence and use of equity method